DiY-Fest: History

 In late 2000, DiY-Fest was integrated into The Van’s Warped Tour with the hopes of exposing the underground mediamakers to a broader audience.
 The festival slowed down with intermittent bookings throughout 2002.

 A legacy of DiY-Fest is the growth of alt porn.
-The organizers of DiY-Fest observed porn as being independent media and were among the first to recognize and include gonzo, female-owned adult company Shane’s World as a DiY organization.
-DiY-Fest also hosted Suicide Girls at events when the site was still obscure, and, in a clever and controversial twist on the “Do it Yourself” theme, DiY-Fest partnered with female-owned sex shop Toys In Babeland to give away free vibrators at live events.
+The organizers of DiY-Fest observed porn as being independent media and were among the first to recognize and include the gonzo, female-owned adult company Shane’s World as a DiY organization.
+DiY-Fest also hosted SuicideGirls at events when the site was still obscure, and, in a twist on the “Do it Yourself” theme, DiY-Fest partnered with female-owned sex shop Toys In Babeland to give away free vibrators at live events.

 Soundtrack

 DiY-Fest (Audio CD)

 A compilation of spoken word and underground music released by Digital Hardcore Recordings in January 2006.